quarj0/system-analyzer/README.md

 ## Getting Started
 1. When you run the script, it will prompt you to enter a URL or IP address to measure system response time if you didn't specify one as an argument.
 2. It will then check for available OS updates and ask if you want to update only if there are updates available.
+3. Network Speed Testing Prompt
-3. After that, it will display CPU and memory usage, disk usage, and network traffic metrics.
+4. After that, it will display CPU and memory usage, disk usage, and network traffic metrics.

 ## Examples